lucidrains/perceiver-pytorch/README.md

 from perceiver_pytorch import Perceiver

 model = Perceiver(
+    input_channels = 3,          # number of channels for each token of the input
     num_fourier_features = 6,    # number of fourier features, with original value (2 * K + 1)
-    depth = 48,                  # depth of net, in paper, they went deep, making up for lack of attention num_latents = 6,             # number of latents, or induced set points, or centroids. different papers giving it different names cross_dim = 512,             # cross attention dimension latent_dim = 512,            # latent dimension
+    depth = 6,                   # depth of net
+    num_latents = 256,           # number of latents, or induced set points, or centroids. different papers giving it different names cross_dim = 512,             # cross attention dimension
+    latent_dim = 512,            # latent dimension
     cross_heads = 1,             # number of heads for cross attention. paper said 1